Reconstructing Historical Climate Fields With Deep Learning: Methods

-We hold out 27,702 images for validation and 2,250 images for evaluation.
-Furthermore, we hold out one CMIP5 ensemble member from training for comparison with the approach by \cite{kadow_artificial_2020}.
-We use two different mask-generation methods during the training.
-For the first approach, we train the model on randomly drawn masks derived from the HadCRUT4 \citep{morice_quantifying_2012} missing masks.
-In the following, we name this model \textit{LaMa}.
-Our second approach generates random masks following the approach of \cite{suvorov_resolution-robust_2021} during training, hereafter \textit{LaMa random}.
-We train both models on two NVidia Tesla V100 GPUs with a maximum of 60 epochs with a batch size of 100.
+We train both models on two NVidia Tesla V100 GPUs or alternatively on one NVIDIA H100 Tensor Core GPU with a maximum of 60 epochs with a batch size of 100.
 We choose the training checkpoint with the lowest error metrics on the evaluation data set for each model.
 Therefore, we use the 57th checkpoint for LaMa random and the 60th checkpoint for LaMa fixed.
 For the full training parameters, we refer to the configuration files in the GitHub repository.